phillipstr/plex-backup/README.md

 # Plex Backup

-This is a simple script that backs up Plex Media Server data to AWS S3, following [Plex documentation](https://support.plex.tv/articles/201539237-backing-up-plex-media-server-data/).
+This is a simple script that backs up Plex Media Server data to S3-compatible storage, following [Plex documentation](https://support.plex.tv/articles/201539237-backing-up-plex-media-server-data/).
 The `Cache` directory is excluded as recommended.

 ## Usage

 1) Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
-1) Configure profile with `aws configure`
+1) Configure profile with `aws configure`, if using a non-AWS provider be sure to set the endpoint in your `.aws/config`

 ```shell
 sudo ./backup.sh --bucketName BUCKET-NAME --profile aws-profile